jpraus/arduino-opentherm/README.md

 ### Power supply

+## Power supply

 1. First, check whether there is no short circuit between two pins on the 24V RED terminal.
 Use the continuity function of your multimeter.
 2. Now connect the 24V power supply, keep in mind the polarity of the red connector.
-The positive voltage on + sign (left pin) and ground to - sign on (right pin).
-Red LED next to the RED terminal will now light up.
+Connect the positive voltage wire to + sign pin (left) and ground wire to - sign pin (right).
+Red ON LED next to the RED terminal will now light up.
+3. Blue RxB LED will also light up, but don't might it.
+It's perfectly fine.
+4. Check for 5V between +5V pin (fifth from the bottom on the right side) and ground pin (right above +5V pin)

+## Thermostat interface

+Keep the 24V power supply connected.

+1. Measure now voltage on BLUE THERM terminal with a multimeter.
+It should read 24V.
+Polarity is not important.
+2. Next measure current on the same BLUE terminal.
+It should read a value between 5mA and 9mA.
+This means a low state of the line.
+3. If you connect MASTER-OUT pin (digital pin 4 / fifth pin from the top on the left side) to the any of the ground pins, the current on BLUE terminal should increase to a value between 17mA and 23mA.
+This is a high state of the transceiver line.
+Outbound thermostat communication is working.
+Disconnect the pin from the ground.
+4. Interconnect BLUE THERM and GREEN BOILER terminals with 2 wires.
+This will simulate a boiler for thermostat interface and thermostat for a boiler interface.
+Measure now voltage on GREEN terminal, it should read a value between 15V and 18V.
+5. If you re-connect MASTER-OUT pin to the ground again (same as in step 3 above), blue RxB LED should go off.
+Inbound boiler communication is working.
+Disconnect the pin from the ground.
+6. If you connect SLAVE-OUT pin (digital pin 5 / sixth pin from the top on the left side) to +5V pin, the green RxT LED should light up.
+The voltage on the GREEN terminal should drop to a value between 5V and 7V.
+This verifies that both outbound boiler and inbound thermostat communication is working.
-3. Mount the shield on Arduino UNO (not connected to the computer).
+7. Mount the shield on Arduino UNO (disconnected from the computer).
 It should power up.
+8. Well done!
+Your shield is now ready to be connected to OpenTherm thermostat and boiler.

 ## Working with library ##